hakimjonas/valar/docs-src/README.md

     // The `.getOrElse` provides a safe fallback. translations.getOrElse(
       error.key.getOrElse("error.unknown"),
-      error.message // Fall back to the original message if key is not found )
+      error.message // Fall back to the original message if the key is not found )
   }
 }